asimihsan/arqinator/README.md

 -   arqinator has been tested on backups created by Arq 4.14.5 only.
 I do not know if arqinator works on previous versions of Arq.
 I'm doubtful that arqinator will work on previous major versions of Arq (i.e. 3 or 2).

+### TODO

+-   soft links aren't supported
+-   do you want to 'chown' files and folders to the UID/GID backed up?
+    -   maybe offer as an option?
+-   support multiple encryption passwords for multiple accounts
+    -   maybe have a text-file based configuration?
+-   support all backup types possible with Arq, start with Dropbox.
+-   explicitly check SHA1 hashes of blobs to confirm no corruption.

+### Testing done so far

 I've successfully listed backup sets, listed directory contents, and downloaded specific files and subfolders on: